*This post may contain affiliate links. Please read the full disclosure here.

-And when you are struggling to be an adult, you may need to give up some financial and lifestyle habits that keep you from achieving those money goals.
+To get your finances under control, you may need to give up some lifestyle habits that keep you from achieving those money goals.

 Instead, it means you need to stop doing them all the time!